TRACKING IDA: Remnants Of Ida To Bring Threats Of Severe Thunderstorms, Flooding And Isolated Tornadoes To Region

-PHILADELPHIA (CBS) — Clouds will stick around throughout the day Tuesday.
-Temperatures and humidity won’t be as high and by the evening the primary focus of this week’s weather will be the remnants of Ida as they move into the region.

-The heaviest rain looks to affect the area Wednesday night into Thursday morning — with the highest totals across Pennsylvania.READ MORE: Pennsylvania To Mandate Masks In K-12 Schools, Day Cares

-A flash flood watch will be in effect for the entire region from 8 a.m.
+PHILADELPHIA (CBS) — A flash flood watch will be in effect for the entire region from 8 a.m.
 Wednesday until 2 p.m.
-Thursday.
+Thursday as Ida hits the region.

+A flash flood warning in effect across Chester, Delaware & Philadelphia Counties until 8:15a.
+Heavy rain has been nonstop.
+Turn around, don’t drown. pic.twitter.com/tnSgitQDOCREAD MORE: Police: Man Seriously Injured After Shot 8 Times In West Philadelphia

 Ida is expected to exit the area by late Thursday afternoon and behind it will be the nicest weather the region has seen in weeks.